 Overview of corrections as a system and as a part of the justice process.
-Includes history, theories, systems of analysis of the objectives of correctional administration, relevant law and public relations.
+Includes history, theories, systems of operations in corrections, analysis of the objectives of correctional administration, relevant law and public relations.

 AJS 146 Child Abuse Intervention and Protection /3 cr. hrs./3 periods (3 lec.)